 Menu Items: smoked chicken thighs w/ almond butter & shaved brussel sprouts, bacon-wrapped and almond stuffed dates, pork belly anything

 Accommodations: Takes great care to understand your allergies/intolerances and adapt menu items to suit your needs without compromising flavor, but they’ll remember you next time too!

 The only vegan food I’ve ever had that doesn’t make me miss my meat.
 Two locations downtown offer endless colorful and nutrient-dense clean eats.
 I can spend at least 30 minutes reading the brightly hued packages and trying to figure out how they made delicious as F lemon squares out of cashews and sea salt.

 Atmosphere: Grab & Go, Female Overload

-Menu Items: Collard Greens Burrito with cashew cream cheese, fresh coconut water, Kombucha, sprouted sunflower seed & maca energy bars, gluten-free desserts
+Menu Items: Collard Greens Burrito with cashew cream cheese, fresh coconut water, Kombucha, sprouted sunflower seed & maca energy bars, and gluten-free desserts.

 8. Au Cheval

 Butcher and the Burger may be the best Paleo-style burger option, but it’s hard to beat the coolness of Au Cheval.
 Or the duck fat fries.
 Or the beer list.
-No reservations so don’t go in a big group.
+But, no reservations so don’t go in a big group.